KyriakosMilad/github-webhook/README.md

    WorkingDirectory=/path/to/this/repository/on/your/server
    EnvironmentFile=/path/to/this/repository/on/your/server/.env
    Restart=always
-   User=your-user # make sure user has the permissions to read/write to your app-repo path Group=your-user # make sure user has the permissions to read/write to your app-repo path
+   User=your-user
+   Group=your-user

    [Install]
    WantedBy=multi-user.target
     ```
+   Replace ``your-user`` with the user that will run the service (make sure user has the permissions to read/write to your app-repo path), and the paths with the actual paths on your server.

 2. Copy the service file to the systemd directory:
    ```bash
    sudo cp github-webhook.service /etc/systemd/system/